seagle0128/doom-modeline/README.md

 - A workspace number segment for `eyebrowse`
 - A window number segment for `ace-window`, `winum` and `window-numbering`
 - An indicator for `evil` state
+- An indicator for `god` state
+- An indicator for `ryo-modal` state
+- An indicator for remote host.
 - An indicator for current input method
 - Highlight project name in buffer information if `projectile` or `project` is available.